ennis/fluff/NOTES.md

 That said, it would be nice if we were able to preintegrate some anisotropic shapes.
 Short-term goal: derive an anisotropic version of the "airbrush" representation in Ciallo.

+# Extensibility

+`Tool` interface: has access to the scene + current camera, receives gestures, 2D or 3D.

+- mouse cursor image
+- event handling
+- gesture_begin (pos)
+- gesture_update (pos)
+- gesture_finish
+- gesture_cancel
+- Processing gestures: call the tool repeatedly

+Undo/redo: command-based

+## Plugin system?

+E.g. custom tools

+1. provide a python API (meh, don't like python)
+2. rust plugins compiled to WASM
+3. rust plugins via C FFI
+4. write the app in C#, write plugins in C#

+Options (2) or (3) seem the most appropriate, but for (3) run in a separate process.
+Go with (2)